-ne programme Areas covered entist We support university students in their research.
-J Dd) The programme supports socially and economically disadvantaged families and social services to provide for those in need. / 10) We support projects in the area of nature conservation and its protection. ea - me for employees okolí) Our active employees use funds in this programme to finance the development of their communities in various ways. alities SPP-D ty SPP-D) Through these projects, we directly contribute alities Nafta ty Nafta) to the development of the municipalities in which we operate.
+Name of the programme Areas covered The Scientist (Vedátor) We support university students in their research.
+Foothold (Oporný bod) The programme supports socially and economically disadvantaged families and social services to provide for those in need.
+Naturally (Na prírodno) We support projects in the area of nature conservation and its protection.
+In my area - programme for employees (V mojom okolí) Our active employees use funds in this programme to finance the development of their communities in various ways.
+Municipalities SPP-D (Municipality SPP-D) Through these projects, we directly contribute Municipalities Nafta (Municipality Nafta) to the development of the municipalities in which we operate.